Koha-Community/kohadocs/source/tools.rst

       |image347|

-   -  Choose if you would like to use a :ref:`MARC Modification Template <marc-modification-templates-label>` to alter the data you're about to import
+   -  Choose if you would like to use a :ref:`MARC modification template <marc-modification-templates-label>` to alter the data you're about to import

       |image348|